monarc-project/monarc-project.github.io/content/pages/product.md

 ### User management
-User management is done by the administrators of each instance (there can be mutliple administrators per instance).
+User management is done by the administrators of each instance (there can be multiple administrators per instance).
 So if a user creates a risk analysis to perform a risk assessment, she or he have read/write permissions for that analysis only.
 No user sees or can access the risk analysis from any other users by default.
 It is the work of the instance